MicrosoftDocs/AdaptiveCards/AdaptiveCards/display/GettingStarted.md

 ### Hook up action events

 By default, the actions will render as buttons on the card, but it's up to your app to make them behave as you expect.
-Each SDK has some kind of `OnAction` event that you should handle.
+Each SDK has the equivalent of an `OnAction` event that you must handle.

-* **Action.OpenUrl** - open the specified `Url`.
+* **Action.OpenUrl** - open the specified `url`.
 * **Action.Submit** - take the result of the submit and send it to the source.
 How you send it to the source of the card is entirely up to you.
 * **Action.ShowCard** - invokes a dialog and renders the sub-card into that dialog.
 Note that you only need to handle this if `ShowCardActionMode` is set to `popup`.